VisualBoy/AI-Bots-Prompt-Collection/README.md

-# Repository  for Botsù
+# Repository  for Bots

-This guide outlines the structure of this repository, designed to organize and provide resources for various bots (bolt, cline, cursor).
+A collection of prompts and resources for various bots (bolt, cline, cursor).
 The repository is structured to clearly separate prompts, documentation, and resources for each bot.

 ## Repository Structure